 This is advantageous on your part since future employers can find information such as your full name, certificate number, qualification title, type of certificate, your location, date issued, and expiration date of your certificate whenever they need skilled workers, or when they conduct online verification.

-For example, Company “A” is looking for a high skilled welder, there will be a chance that they will visit the official website of TESDA and search for a highly skilled welder like you.
-Since they can see your name in tesda’s roster of registered and certified welders then they may contact and send you an invite to apply for their company.
+For example, Company “A” based in the Philippines is looking for a high skilled welder, there will be a chance that they will visit the official website of TESDA and search for a highly skilled welder like you.
+Since they can see your name in tesda’s roster of registered and certified welders then they may contact and send you an invite to apply to their company.

 Tesda List of Assessment Fees for Respective Courses

 In this part you can find the list of courses and their respective assessment fee.
 The total fee covers the cost of supplies and materials used during your competency assessment and assessor’s professional fee.

 - Carpentry NC II Assessment Fee – Php600

 - Housekeeping NC II Assessment Fee – Php350